MicrosoftDocs/learn/learn-pr/azure/deploy-java-azure-pipeline-terraform/includes/2-terraform.md

 ## Hashicorp Configuration Language (HCL)

-Terraform configuration files use there own configuration language, similar to YAML, designed to allow descriptions of infrastructure.
+Terraform configuration files use their own configuration language, similar to YAML, designed to allow descriptions of infrastructure.
 You create configuration files using HCL (HashiCorp Configuration Language) syntax.
 HCL is declarative, describing an intended goal rather than the steps to reach that goal.
 The HCL syntax allows you to specify the cloud provider - such as Azure - and the elements that make up your cloud infrastructure.